Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Systems of Fixpoint Equations over Complete Lattices

+Observe that even in this simple example the order of the equations matters.
+Indeed, if we consider the system where the two equations above are swapped the solution is $x = y = \emptyset$. \end{example}

-\begin{example}[$\mu$-calculus] Several authors observed that $\mu$-calculus formulae can be equivalently presented as systems of fixpoint equations (see, e.g.,~\cite{cks:faster-modcheck-mu,s:fast-simple-nested-fixpoints}).
-We adopt a standard $\mu$-calculus syntax.
+\begin{example}[$\mu$-calculus formulae as fixpoint equations] We adopt a standard $\mu$-calculus syntax.
 For fixed disjoint sets $\PVar$ of propositional variables, ranged over by $x, y, z, \ldots$ and $\Prop$ of propositional symbols, ranged over by $p,q,r, \ldots$, formulae are defined by

 where $p \in \Prop$, $x \in \PVar$ and $\eta \in \{ \mu, \nu \}$.